 Provide non-reserved or non-regulated legal activities

-CILEx members can provide non-reserved or non-regulated activities such as general legal advice, employment law, wills, trusts and estate administration (exclusing the reserved activity of probate) once competence in relevant subjects is reached.
+CILEx members can provide non-reserved or non-regulated activities such as general legal advice, employment law, wills, trusts and estate administration (excluding the reserved activity of probate) once competence in relevant subjects is reached.
+However, they will still need to ensure that they comply with relevant legislative and regulatory requirements, such as Anti-Money Laundering regulations.

 Obtain authorisation to provide reserved and regulated legal services